OctopusDeploy/blog/blog/2020-01/k8s-deployment-strategies-visualized/index.md

 One of the benefits Kubernetes provides administrators and developers is the ability to intelligently manage deployments of new software or configuration.

-Kubernetes includes two built-in strategies called *recreate* or *rolling updates*, which are configured directly on the deployment resources.
+Kubernetes includes two built-in strategies called *recreate* and *rolling updates*, which are configured directly on the deployment resources.
 Octopus offers a third deployment strategy called *blue/green*, which is managed through the *Deploy Kubernetes containers* step.

 But what do these strategies actually do?
-In this blog post we'll visualize these deployment strategies to highlight their differences and note why you would chose one strategy over another.
+In this blog post we'll visualize these deployment strategies to highlight their differences and note why you would choose one strategy over another.

+## The test deployment

+For the videos below we will watch a deployment as it is updated on a multinode Kubernetes cluster.
+Each node in the cluster has a unique label, and the deployment is updated to place the new pods on a specific node.

+The end result is that the new deployment shifts pods from one node to the other.
+We can then watch how the pods are moved between nodes to see the effect of the different deployment strategies.

 ## Recreate